kevinaristotle/Toonity/README.md

 Toonity
 ==========

 Toonity is a collection of toon shaders for the Unity game engine.

-Currently, only a toon version of Unity's legacy diffuse shader is included.
+The toon shaders included with Toonity are as follows:
+- Toon Diffuse
+- Toon Specular

 ![screenshot1](https://i.imgur.com/iVd127f.png)